 When looking for a U.S. law, oftentimes you only know the popular name (e.g. Family and Medical Leave Act).
 Finding the citation is made easier by use of a popular name table.
-Below you will find Web sites that list the popular name of laws and provide the citation to the Public Law or U.S. Code sections.
+Below you will find web sites that list the popular names of laws in alphabetical order and provide the citations to those laws (both the Public Law and United States Code (U.S.C.) citations).

 Federal statutes are first published as slip laws (individual pamphlets designated by public law number and containing the text of newly passed legislation).
 At the end of each Congress, the slip laws are compiled and published in chronological sequence as session laws in the official session law publication for federal statutes, United States Statutes at Large.
 West Publishing publishes an unofficial session law set, United States Code Congressional and Administrative News (USCCAN.)

 Below are several websites that provide free access to U.S. Congressional bills.
 For more information about bills, consult the UCLA Law LibGuide on Federal Legislative History.

 Below are several websites that provide free access to U.S. Congressional committee reports.
 For more information about committee reports, consult the UCLA Law LibGuide on Federal Legislative History.

 Recent committee reports are posted for free online by Congress and the U.S. Government Publishing Office:

 Some older committee reports are available via scans of the American State Papers and U.S. Congressional Serial set posted by the Library of Congress:

 Finally, the UC libraries and other library systems have posted scans of their print copies of the American State Papers and U.S. Congressional Serial Set on HathiTrust:

 Below are a couple of websites that provide free access to U.S. Congressional hearings.
 For more information about hearings, consult the UCLA Law LibGuide on Federal Legislative History.